2018 A Bar A Ranch Reunion scheduled for: September 11 – 16th!

 Painting and Sketching workshops

 Have you ever wanted to paint the ripples on the North Platte River as it rolls past the Ranch…the Wrangler Tree against a Slim’s Draw sunset…the muscles of a galloping horse?
 We’ll have some well-known guest artists with us during the Reunion, each with a distinct style and approach to their art.
 There will be opportunities for observing artists at work as well as workshops.

 Music and Entertainment

 Bluegrass in the Round Room

-Another very special night in the Round Room as we listen to bluegrass legend and four-time Grammy winning musician, David Holt as he’s accompanied by musicians Zeb Holt and Will and Deni McIntyre.
+Another very special night in the Round Room features bluegrass legend and four-time Grammy winning musician, David Holt as he’s accompanied by musicians Zeb Holt and Will and Deni McIntyre.
 We will travel back to the roots, learning about the instruments responsible for making American bluegrass what it is today.
 There will be storytelling, old-time music, blues, and some of David’s originals!

 Ranch Stories in the Round Room